Karnataka Cabinet to meet again to discuss SC internal reservation during recruitment | Business

 Karnataka Cabinet to meet again to discuss SC internal reservation during recruitment

-The Karnataka Cabinet will meet again to discuss the issue of providing internal reservation among Scheduled Castes for direct recruitment in the government sector, as talks on the matter remained incomplete on Thursday.
+The Karnataka Cabinet has decided to meet again to discuss the issue of providing internal reservation among Scheduled Castes for direct recruitment in the government sector, as deliberations on the matter remained incomplete.

 - Country: